SHODŌ 05

 Product FAQ+−

-can i use this for cream blush or only powder?
+can i use this for cream and liquid blush or just powder?

-about 35% of community members regularly use the shodō 05 with cream products and report smooth, streak-free results. the staggered bristles help blend creams into the skin without lifting product underneath. a small number of community members noted they preferred it with powders, finding creams slightly harder to work with on this brush.
+about 22% of community members regularly use the shodō 05 with cream or liquid blush and report smooth, streak-free results. the staggered bristles blend cream formulas well using a stippling or light swiping motion. a small number of community members noted it works best with powders and found creams slightly less intuitive, so a light hand helps when working with wetter formulas.